So You Want To Take Your Social Dancing To The Next Level?

 Learning to dance Salsa On 2 opened the door to me really raising my game as a social dancer.

-This course won’t be for everyone, but for those who are serious about expanding their dance floor skills it may be exactly what you need.
+My Mambo private lesson packages won’t be for everyone, but for those who are a little bored and stale in their social dancing, and serious about expanding their dance floor skills it may be exactly what you need.

 I don’t really think of this being a “transition” to dancing On 2.